Before the following refutations are given, it is imperative that you know two basic truths about the Lord Jesus:

 ANSWER: Remember, Jesus isn't only God by nature, but also man!
 Jesus could die as any other human, because He became man (and still is man) besides being God by NATURE.

 OBJECTION #11.
 Jesus can't be God, because He said that the Father was His God in Jn.
 20:17.

 ANSWER: Jesus said this as a man.
-This, however, doesn't change the clear evidence that shows Jesus is God!
+This, however, doesn't change the clear evidence that shows Jesus is God in the flesh!
 The Apostle Thomas called Jesus, "My Lord and my God," Jn.
 20:28.
 The Greek literally says, "The Lord of me and the God of me."
 Remember also that Thomas was a strict MONOtheistic Jew.
 Was the Apostle Thomas "in the truth?"
 Obviously he was.
 Was the Apostle Thomas part of the early church?
 Obviously he was.
 Therefore, the early church believed in the deity of Christ.
 If you claim to believe and teach like the early church, then shouldn't you proclaim the same?
 Are you in the same "light" that the Apostles were in?
 Furthermore, the Father identifies Jesus as "God" in Heb.
 1:8.
 Again, the Greek says, "the God."
 Certainly the Father knows the true identity of the Son.
 Also, Heb.
 1:6 declares that "ALL the angels worship Him [Jesus]."
 Who do the angels worship, according to Rev. 19:10?
 According to Heb.
 1:6, the angel of Rev. 19:10 WORSHIPS Jesus!
 In fact, Jesus' disciples WORSHIPED Him too (Matt.
 28:9).
 Why do you think Jesus received this WORSHIP from His disciples?
 Are you following the example of the early disciples regarding this?
 Did you know it would have been idolatry for those early disciples, who were "in the truth" to worship Jesus, unless He was God?